 On some level, experiencing the cube has indisputable similarities with moving one's hand through a beam of light.
 When touching a beam of light, one can clearly see the beam's presence in space but one cannot feel it.
 Similarly, in the case of the cube, one can hear the cube's presence in space, but one cannot feel it.
 In both cases, there is no tactile stimulation on our fingertips.
-At the same time, the cube can also be considered an opposite to a beam of light.
+At the same time, the cube can

+4 Here, too, the changes in playback speed influence the spatial characteristics of the sounds.
+However, these variations were again small and the effect negligible. also be considered an opposite to a beam of light.
 Whereas we can see a light beam but cannot experience it with touch gestures, we cannot see the cube but we can experience it with touch gestures.